 At 76, Sompong Viengchan cannot yet retire.

-Phou Ngoy Dam is the seventh hydropower project proposed for the MRC’s Prior Consultation (PC) process since 2020, but the commencement PC date has not yet been determined, pending additional data collection and studies, as well as the completion of the PC process for the sixth proposed project, Sanakham.
+Phou Ngoy Dam is the seventh hydropower project proposed for the MRC’s Prior Consultation (PC) process since 2020, but the PC commencement date has not yet been determined, pending additional data collection and studies, as well as the completion of the PC process for the sixth proposed project, Sanakham.

-According to the 2022 Environmental Impact Assessment report for the project, Phou Ngoy, developed by Charoen Energy and Water Asia (CEWA), will be a 728 MW run-of-river dam with a height of around 98 metres, stretching across the Mekong River.
+According to the 2022 Environmental Impact Assessment report on the project, Phou Ngoy, developed by Charoen Energy and Water Asia (CEWA), will be a 728 MW run-of-river dam with a height of around 98 metres, stretching across the Mekong River.
 It will be part of a system of 11 cascade dams planned on the Lower Mekong mainstream, approximately 1,360 km downstream from the first dam, Xayaburi, and around 130 km upstream from the second dam, Don Sahong.

 For instance, the EIA noted that the pondage area of the dam could stretch up to 80 km.
 Therefore, the operation of Phou Ngoy would cause submergence of the Mekong River and tributaries along the pondage area, including the Mun River in Thailand and around the Kaeng Tana rapids nearby.